-- Return to the browser by clicking the "Browser" tab. zoom out to 20Kb.
+Return to the browser by clicking the "Browser" tab. - zoom out to 20Kb.
 What does this region look like?
-What genes are upstream and downstream of the SBPase? - Modify the subtracks to remove Leishmania species from the view. (click on the link 'showing 32 of 32 subtracks' and uncheck all Leishmania species then click on change.
+What genes are upstream and downstream of the SBPase?
+Modify the subtracks to remove Leishmania species from the view.
+Click on the link 'showing 40 of 40 subtracks', wait for the popup and uncheck all Leishmania and Crithidia species.
+Then click Change.

-- Examine the gene corresponding to the T. vivax SBPase.
-What is it called?
-Why is it a fragment?
-What could be some possible reasons for this? - Zoom out to 50KB.
-Look at the genomic sequence for T. congolense why does the synteny look like it does?
-Zoom out to 500KB - what could you conclude about this region in T. congolense?
+- Zoom out to 500KB what could you conclude about this region in T. congolense?
 (See image on next page if needed). - You will also notice that some of the genomes have contigs that are not contiguous.
 Why is that? - Mouse over the two regions and look at the information in the popups do these pieces belong to the same chromosome?
 What does this mean?

 b.
-Exploring other date tracks in Gbrowse.
+Exploring other data tracks in Gbrowse.